latent-seeker/latent-seeker.github.io/_pages/about.md

 👋 Hi, I'm Yukun Zhang (张玉坤).

-I am currently a Ph.D. student in Computer Science and Technology at the **College of Computer Science and Artificial Intelligence, Fudan University (FDU)**.
+I am currently a Ph.D. student in Computer Science and Technology at the **College of Computer Science and Artificial Intelligence, Fudan University**.
 Prior to this, I received my Master's degree in Biomedical Engineering from Beijing University of Posts and Telecommunications (BUPT) in 2026.

 My current and future research interests primarily focus on:
-- **Multimodal Large Language Models**
+- **Multimodal Large Language Models** (多模态大模型)
-- **Image and Video Generation**
+- **Image and Video Generation** (图像视频生成)

 You can reach me via email at [ykzhang26@m.fudan.edu.cn](mailto:ykzhang26@m.fudan.edu.cn).